ZoiPer/public-docs/plugin-configuration.md

 ##### `name`

-  * The plugin's name, this will be used by the user to manage the plugin;
+  * The plugin's name, this will be displayed to the user when managing the plugin;
   * Type: ***string***.

 #### `version`